-When we talk about Andalusia, we often immediately think about the Golden Ages of Islam, the glory of islamic civilization and how Al-Andalus was one of the most important keys in the history of the technological and scientific progress.
+When we talk about Andalusia, we often immediately think about the Golden Ages of Islam, the glory of Islamic civilization and how Al-Andalus was one of the most important keys in the history of technological and scientific progress.

-Here’s a short compilation of lesser known, but very important Andalusian scientists:
+Here’s a short compilation of other, very important Andalusian scientists:

 1. Abu Bakr Muhammad ibn al-Walid at-Turtushi

 Born in Tortosa, at-Turtushi was one of the most prominent Andalusian political philosophers of the 12th century.

 His book “Kitab Siraj al-Muluk” (The Lamp of the Kings) is one of the most important works ever produced in the medieval Islamic world about political philosophy.